yuqiii-wang/KnowledgeNotes/math/finance/repo/risks.md

 ## Practical risk analysis

-Compare similar repo products on the market, and monitor the fluctuations of prices and volumes.
+Compare similar repo products on the market, and monitor the fluctuations of prices and volumes (monitor repo market movements).

+Given a bond maturity date and interest, backward compute its present value.
+Compare the present values against similar products (such as same risk ratings by Moody).

+10-year treasury bond rates are a benchmark regarded as the no-risk security.

+Compute the present value by discount factor, and compare it with the market price.